--If Equipped (models with 2 roof air units only)
+-If Equipped (Models with 2 roof air units and 30-amp service only)

 If you want to run the rear AC unit, you must switch the Rear A/C Selector switch to the proper power source.

 - If you are using the shoreline, the switch must be in POWERCORD position. - If you are using the generator, the switch must be in GENERATOR position.